 Tagliamento |

-In the morning we cross the Tagliamento and pass a little village with narrow streets before we are on the road down the river.
-We stop for a morning walk along the river before we reach the Natural Reserve of the Cornino Lake.
+In the morning we crossed the Tagliamento and passed a little village with narrow streets before we were on the road down the river.
+We stopped for a morning walk along the river before we reached the Natural Reserve of the Cornino Lake.
 There is a parking near the information center (46.225971, 13.019424).
-The main attractions are the cristal clear glacial lake and the colony of vultures.
-We are lucky and can watch about 40 of them circling upwards when they get enough thermic with the morning sun.
+The main attractions are the crystal clear glacial lake and the colony of vultures.
+We were lucky and could watch about 40 of them circling upwards when they got enough thermic from the morning sun.

 |